Brian Ackland-Snow

 Brian Ackland-Snow (31 March 1940 – 30 March 2013) was an English production designer.
 He won an Oscar in the category Best Art Direction for the film A Room with a View.
 He also won an Emmy for best art direction for a miniseries or special in 1995 for Scarlett on CBS.

-His son, Andrew Ackland-Snow, has also gone on to become an art director in films.
+His son, Andrew Ackland-Snow, went on to become an art director in films.